Prantaneel-Pegu/Frontend_Mentor/README.md

-This repository stores the Frontend Mentor challenges I have completed or am doing.
+This repository contains the Frontend Mentor challenges I have completed or am doing.